olton/hotreloader-idea-plugin/README.md

 You can start Hot Reload in several ways:

-- From Tools menu: `Tools → Hot Reload → Start Hot Reload`
 - Right-click on HTML file → `Run with Hot Reload`
-- Using toolbar button next to the Run button
+- Using button on main toolbar to the Run view

 ### Configuration